aarushidhaka/Customer-Review-Prediction-Model-eCommerce-Analytics/README.md

 ### `dataset.zip`
 - Cleaned dataset ready for ML pipeline:
   - Customer attributes, order details, delivery timelines, and review scores.
+- Due to some issues dataset.zip is unable to upload, please reachout on linkedin if dataset is needed.
 ---

 ## 🚀 How to Run